azerinnan/EDA_supplychain/README.md

 - Bivariate analysis shows a significant relationship between `Product type` vs `Customer demographics`, but no significant correlation found between numerical variables.
 - Outlier detection using IQR method finds no outlier, no missing values and no duplicate row are detected.

 EDA provides a comprehensive understanding of the data set and identify relationship between variables.
-Outlier detection and data and data quality check confir that the data is clean and suitable for further analysis, and ready for deeper business insights.
+Outlier detection and data quality check confirm that the data is clean and suitable for further analysis, and ready for deeper business insights.